 Connectivity between the "Mid-2013" MacBook Air systems is the same with a single notable difference.
 Both models have 802.11ac Wi-Fi (which is backwards compatible with the earlier 802.11a/b/g/n standards), Bluetooth 4.0, one "Thunderbolt" port, dual USB 3.0 ports, an analog audio out port (that also supports the Apple iPhone headset with remote and microphone), and dual side mounted internal microphones.
 Both sizes also have a "MagSafe 2" power connector.

 However, the 13-Inch models additionally have an integrated SDXC-capable SD Card slot, whereas the 11-Inch models do not.
-Neither system has Firewire, optical audio in/out, or Ethernet, although an external Apple Thunderbolt to Gigabit Ethernet adapter is offered for US$29.
+Neither system has Firewire, optical audio in/out, or Ethernet, although an external Apple Thunderbolt to Gigabit Ethernet adapter was offered as a US$29 option.
 Neither model supports a remote via IR, either.

-The "Mid-2013" MacBook Air models share the A1465 and A1466 model numbers with earlier systems, so this identifier is not suitable for unique identification purposes.
-However, the EMC numbers -- 2631 and 2632, for the 11-Inch and 13-Inch models, respectively -- are specific to this line.
+When introduced, the EMC Numbers -- 2631 and 2632, for the 11-Inch and 13-Inch models, respectively -- were specific to this line, but they are shared by the subsequent "Early 2014" line, as well.
 As the site has uniquely done so for many years, EveryMac.com has painstakingly hand documented these details for your convenience.

-The "Mid-2013" models also can be pinpointed by model identifier in software, and use MacBookAir6,1 for the 11-Inch models and MacBookAir6,2 for the 13-Inch models.
+Unfortunately, the "Mid-2013" models also share Model Identifier in software with the subsequently introduced "Early 2014" line.
+Both lines use MacBookAir6,1 for the 11-Inch models and MacBookAir6,2 for the 13-Inch models.
 To locate the model identifier, select "About This Mac" under the Apple Menu on your computer, click the "More Info..." button, and last click the "System Report" button.